Chapter 6 : The Marauders' Reveal

 I shrug with a reluctant smile and take his hand and ascend the stairs at his side.

 Once we reach the top, I open the door and lead him out onto the large expanse.

 The ceiling of the tower is transparent, allowing a full panoramic view of the night sky.
-The rain from earlier has altogether subsided, the grouping of clouds moving off into the west, leaving a perfectly clear patch of sky.
+The rain from earlier that morning had altogether subsided, the grouping of clouds moving off into the west, leaving a wide clear patch of sky.
 The stars are bright and clear, perfect viewing conditions that only the aftermath of a rainstorm could bring.
 Though we seem to be the only students taking advantage of it tonight.

 "You were probably preoccupied with other things,” I say teasingly.

-I walk over to one of the large devices and tap it with my light willow wand.
+I walk over to one of the large silvery telescopes and tap it with my light willow wand.